Arithmetic geometry of toric varieties. Metrics, measures and heights: Algebraic metrics in the non-Archimedean case

 \section{Algebraic metrics in the non-Archimedean case}

-Let $K$ be a field complete with respect to a nontrivial non-Archimedean absolute value, as in the previous section.
-For simplicity, we will assume from now on that $K^{\circ}$ is a {discrete valuation ring} (DVR), and we will fix a generator $\varpi$ of its maximal ideal $K^{\circ\circ}$.
+Let $K$ be a field which is complete with respect to a nontrivial non-Archimedean absolute value.
+Let $K^{\circ}$ and $K^{\circ\circ}$ be as in the previous section.
+For simplicity, we will assume from now on that~$K^{\circ}$ is a {discrete valuation ring} (DVR), and we will fix a generator $\varpi$ of its maximal ideal $K^{\circ\circ}$.
 This is the only case we will need in the sequel and it allows us to use a more elementary definition of measures and local heights.
-Nevertheless, the reader can consult \cite{Gu03,Gub07} for the general case. \nomenclature[g16]{$\varpi $}{generator of the maximal ideal of a DVR}
+The reader can consult \cite{Gu03,Gub07} for the general case. \nomenclature[g16]{$\varpi $}{generator of the maximal ideal of a DVR}